mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 +-------------+-------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-Please note that in the [`SELECT`](/sql/api/select/) statement, we select `m.saledate` instead of `t.saledate` because we make predictions for future dates that are not in the data table.
+Please note that in the [`#!sql SELECT`](/sql/api/select/) statement, we select `m.saledate` instead of `t.saledate` because we make predictions for future dates that are not in the data table.

 Now, try changing the `type` column value to *unit*, or the `bedrooms` column value to any number between 1 to 5, and check how the forecasts vary.
 This is because MindsDB recognizes each grouping as being its own different time series.